InForsaken/Stock-Price-Prediction/README.md

 2. Select a date range using the date picker.
 3. Specify the number of epochs for model training.
 4. Click the "Search" button to view the stock price predictions.
+5. Press Submit to enable the ChatBot

 ### Notes
-Ensure a stable internet connection to fetch real-time stock information.
+Ensure a stable internet connection to fetch real-time stock information.<br>
-Some stock symbols may not be available or may have limited past data.
+Some stock symbols may not be available or may have limited past data.<br>
 Adjusting the number of  epochs may affect the model's accuracy and training time.